Carbon-14: Radioactive decay and detection

 As usual with beta decay, almost all the decay energy is carried away by the beta particle and the neutrino.
 The emitted beta particles have a maximum energy of about 156 keV, while their weighted mean energy is 49 keV.
 These are relatively low energies; the maximum distance traveled is estimated to be 22 cm in air and 0.27 mm in body tissue.
 The fraction of the radiation transmitted through the dead skin layer is estimated to be 0.11.
-Small amounts of carbon-14 are not easily detected by typical Geiger–Müller (G-M) detectors; it is estimated that G-M detectors will not normally detect contamination of less than about 100,000 disintegrations per minute (0.05 µCi).
+Small amounts of carbon-14 are not easily detected by typical Geiger–Müller (G-M) detectors; it is estimated that G-M detectors will not normally detect contamination of less than about 100,000 decays per minute (0.05 μCi).
 Liquid scintillation counting is the preferred method although more recently, accelerator mass spectrometry has become the method of choice; it counts all the carbon-14 atoms in the sample and not just the few that happen to decay during the measurements; it can therefore be used with much smaller samples (as small as individual plant seeds), and gives results much more quickly.
 The G-M counting efficiency is estimated to be 3%.
-The half-distance layer in water is 0.05 mm.
+The half-value layer in water is 0.05 mm.